-Do not use upload functionality to migrate assets across two AEM deployments.
+Do not use upload functionality to migrate assets across two Experience Manager deployments.
 Instead, see the migration guide.

-To view the list of assets transferred in a given session, see Upload assets to AEM.
+To view the list of assets transferred in a given session, see Upload assets to Experience Manager.

-If necessary, initiate your workflow from the AEM Assets web interface.
-The desktop app integrates with the AEM to take over when requested using Desktop Actions.
+If necessary, initiate your workflow from the Assets web interface.
+The desktop app integrates with the Experience Manager to take over when requested using Desktop Actions.

 A special case of starting workflow from the web interface is asset discovery.
 The Omnisearch bar in Assets user interface offers a rich and advanced search experience.
 You may want to first locate a desired asset on the web and then initiate the workflow in the app, using Desktop Actions.
 Some sample cases include filtering search results using facets, locating a specific asset licensed from Adobe Stock, or a customization implemented by your organization that allows you better discovery from the web interface.